 Since showers are a big use of hot water, you can shorten your showers to spend less money heating water.

-Heating and cooling accounts for a very big percent of energy costs in most houses.
+Heating and cooling account for a very big percent of energy costs in most houses.
 If you tend to leave your house at the same temperature all the time you are wasting money.
 With a programmable thermostat it’s very easy to set the temperature to be comfortable when you are home, and then reduce heating or cooling costs when you are not home or sleeping.

 For example, in the summer you can program it so the temperature is a few degrees warmer while you’re sleeping and the hours that you are at work.
 In the winter, set it to be a few degrees cooler during those hours.